danielbryantuk/hoverfly-blog/README.md

 Let’s create an experimental playground with a fake Java ‘monolith’ and an example microservice.
 When working with Java microservices, I’m a big fan of the Spring Boot platform, and so this is what we will use...

 ## The problem of working with an unavailable monolith
+Let's start up our sample monolith 'macroservice' and our microservice.
+Open a terminal window and run the following:

 ```
 hoverfly-blog $ cd macroservice
 macroservice $ mvn spring-boot:run
 ```

+Open up another terminal window and type the following:

 ```
 hoverfly-blog $ cd microservice
 microservice $ mvn spring-boot:run
 ```

-Now let’s make a request against the microservice:
+Now open up a third terminal window and make a request against the microservice:

 ```